• Explore. Learn. Thrive. Fastlane Media Network

 • Some desirable features for wholesalers require add-ons, and it can take time to find the right ones

-• Not always easy to calculate shipping fees and rates
+• It is Not always easy to calculate shipping fees and rates

-• Reports and search are basic – as with other aspects of WooCommerce you’ll need to find the right add-ons to get these fully optimized to your needs.
+• Reports and search are basic – as with other aspects of WooCommerce, you’ll need to find the right add-ons to optimize these to your needs.

 #3: Magento/Adobe Commerce

-Adobe Commerce (formerly Magento) is a powerful ecommerce platform that has been recognized as Gartner’s “Leader in Digital Commerce” for the past 6 years straight.
+Adobe Commerce (formerly Magento) is a powerful ecommerce platform recognized as Gartner’s “Leader in Digital Commerce” for the past 6 years straight.

 It’s a cloud-based platform that lets businesses manage the entire order management lifecycle of their ecommerce stores through interconnectivity with other Adobe products.